HUGE REI Sale on Now!

 Day Hiking Essentials

-1. Garmin inReach Mini 2 ( Amazon | REI | Review )
+1. Garmin inReach Mini 2 ( Amazon | REI | BassPro | Review )

-2. HOKA Speedgoat 5 ( Men | Women )
+3. Topo Athletic MTN Racer ( Men | Women )

 4. Black Diamond Alpine Carbon Cork Trekking Poles ( REI | Amazon )

 5. Nitecore NU25 Headlamp ( Amazon | Zpacks ) - Most headlamps are overbuilt with button combinations that are easy to forget when caught out after dark.
-The NU25 is simple, ultralight, and recharges with USB-C. It's everything you need and nothing more.
+The NU25 is simple, affordable, ultralight, and recharges with USB-C. It's everything you need and nothing more.

-6. Smartwater Bottle + Sawyer Squeeze Water Filter System ( REI | Amazon )
+6. Sawyer Squeeze Water Filter System ( REI | Amazon ) + Smartwater Bottle

 After years of using a hydration bladder, I've finally 100% switched over to using Smartwater bottles.
 They're simple, light, durable, and easy to pick up at any gas station in the USA.
 The Sawyer Squeeze just screws on the top of the Smartwater bottle, allowing me to fill it with untreated water and simply squeeze filtered water into my mouth.
 I do drink more with a hydration bladder, and when I use it, the Osprey 3L is my choice.

-7. Smartphone Navigation ( AllTrails | GaiaGPS | OnX )
+7. Smartphone Navigation ( AllTrails | OnX )

 My primary navigation when conditions are good is on a smartphone.
-AllTrails is a great beginner's app, Gaia GPS premium has many map layers for power users, and OnX sits somewhere in between.
-The smartphone touchscreen is unreliable when wet or in extreme conditions, so then I'll use my Garmin GPSMAP 67 ( Amazon | Review ), which only works with buttons.
+AllTrails is a great beginner's app and OnX offers more features for those who want to plan their own hike.
+The smartphone touchscreen is not the best when wet or in extreme conditions, so then I'll use my Garmin GPSMAP 67 ( Amazon | Review ), which works with buttons.

-9. Lightweight USB Battery Charger ( Anker | Nitecore )
+9. Battery Charger With Built-In Cable ( Amazon )

 10. Paper Maps ( NatGeo | Tom Harrison )